tharveyster/e-commerce-back-end/README.md

 ```

 ## Usage
-To launch the app run the following commands in the root of your project:
+To launch the app run the following command in the root of your project:
 ```bash
 npm start
 ```